VeIskar/Python-AI-Voice-Assistant/README.md

 ### Requirements
-- Pyaudio wheel matching your Python version (the project was made on Python 3.10) I recommend 3.8+
+- Pyaudio wheel matching your Python version (the project was made on Python 3.10) I recommend 3.8+ (If you're struggling to find the PyAudio wheel file matching your python version you can try getting it from this web archive site: https://web.archive.org/web/20230901035327/https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio the original site)
 - API keys for wolframalpha and openweather
 - Libraries: speech_recognition, pyttsx3, webbrowser, wikipedia, wolframalpha, requests